Lucky Drawing with Susan Shie. Class information.

 I discourage students from using regular pencils and erasers, because these imply mistakes and beg revision.
 I prefer letting it rip and just drawing, so the pens, markers, watercolors, color pencils, etc, make me happy, as you get used to always moving forward, not fussing with “mistakes.”
 Children don’t erase, until they get into school and hear about doing it right or wrong … And back to my bad attitude about regular pencils: lightly drawn pencil sketches are very hard to SEE.
 Let’s stick with things that make good, strong marks, so we can all see what each other has created!

 You don't need to buy a lot of stuff right away, and you may only wish to use just a few tools for your drawing, anyhow.
 So just have a few things you think you'll love using ... and that fancy sketchbook I wrote about, at the start.
 That's the one thing I really, really want us all to be using the same.
 If you can't get that particular one, find another brand of 14 x 11" or smaller hardbound sketchboook.
 But I really prefer the ProArt biggest book.
+Don't use spiral-bound sketchbooks in my class, please!

 I hope to hear from you soon!
 Thanks so much, Lucky (Susan Shie) Please contact me for more information or to sign up for this class or a later Lucky Drawing session, or for one of my Turtle Art Camps, if I ever go back to having them in the future.
 I teach all my in-person classes the same way I teach my online classes now.
 I only teach freehand drawing now.
 It looks to me like I might not ever teach the camps at our home again, because the classes online are better, in my thinking.
 But you can still see my Turtle Art Camp information.